-Historical information about ASC can be found in the following documents: Delivering Insight: The History of the Accelerated Strategic Computing Initiative (ASCI), The Mission of the Advanced Simulation and Computing Program, and The Role of ASC in Stockpile Stewardship.
+Historical information about ASC can be found in the following documents: Delivering Insight: The History of the Accelerated Strategic Computing Initiative (ASCI) and The Role of ASC in Stockpile Stewardship.
 Additionally, although several years old, this video provides informative background on the ASC Program.

 Internal Users Only: for Livermore Computing Complex Building 453 tour information, please see directions on WCI Tour Information.
 Click the "Request Tours" button to submit a form.

 ASC Program Contact